MarcusRiemer/esqulino/doc/manual/compiler_blocks/compiler.rst

 The traditional approach
 ------------------------

-But lets take a look at the "traditional" approach first.
 A somewhat typical grammar to represent an ``if`` statement with an optional ``else``-statement in a nondescript language could look very similar to this:

 .. productionlist::
    if        : 'if' <expr> 'then' <stmt> ['else' <stmt>]